Egrets and Herons of Shorebird Way in Mountain View

-Great Egrets and Snowy Egrets both call the Mountain View Google Campus home.
+Great Egrets, Snowy Egrets, and Black-crowned Night Herons all call the Mountain View Google Campus home.
 Every year, they return in spring to raise their young in the noisy cacophony of the Shorebird Way colony (or rookery).
-Great egrets usually arrive first, and the Snowy Egrets follow.
+Great egrets usually arrive first, followed by the Snowy Egrets and Night Herons.
 From March to August, you can watch the entire breeding cycle unfold before your eyes.

 Historically, this area was dominated by wetlands and willow groves.
 It has changed over the years, but generations of birds still use the trees lining the street for their breeding colony allowing us to enjoy nature at its best right here on the Google Campus.

 This rookery is regionally important, hosting 20% or more of the Great Egret colonies that are monitored in the Bay Area.
-The number of Great Egret nests here has been decreasing in the past few years, while the Snowy Egret nests have been increasing.
 Santa Clara Valley Audubon Society and other organizations help Google and the City of Mountain View steward the egrets at this site and others in the South Bay Area.

 Snowy Egret with yellow feet (left) and Great Egret with black feet (right).
 Photos © Tom Grey

-How do you tell Great and Snowy Egrets apart?
+How do you tell Great Egrets, Snowy Egrets, and Black-crowned Night Herons apart?

-You can easily identify each egret species by their feet!
+Both Snowy and Great Egrets are white, but you can easily identify each egret species by their feet!
 Great Egrets have black feet while Snowy Egrets have yellow feet.
 Also the Great Egret is taller – 3.3 ft vs. 2 ft for the Snowy Egret.
 During the breeding season the Great Egret's face turns neon green while the Snowy Egret's face turns red; they both grow long beautiful wispy plumes on their backs.
 Great egrets are regal.
-Snowy egrets are feisty.
+Snowy egrets are feisty and loud.

 Great Egret Facts